Kudo510/ImageSequenceRegistrationfor6DPoseEstimationLabeling/README.md

 ## Inference
 ### Firstly generating scaled features
 To perform inference, we need to first estimate features for pointcloud from NeRF Feature MLP and scale them to actual cad model scale.
 We learn NeRF in a normalized space[0-1].
 We perform inference on normalized pointcloud to extract features and save the feature.
 We then scale the point cloud and save the real world scale point cloud along with per-point features for visualization.
-The command to generate per-point features is
+The command to generate per-point features is:

 python genFeat.py --objid 1
 You should see vert1_scaled.npy, feat1_scaled.npy, normal1_scaled.npy saved in the "7poseEst" folder after executing this statement

 ### Then we run inference on desired image with image ID.

 python inference.py --objid 2 --id 1285
 "id" is the number of the image in training image.

 ## Verification scheme
 python inference.py  --objid 1

-You can get pred6d.json after running this command, which is the predicted 6d poses of all images in dataset. python verification.py --objid1
+You can get pred6d.json after running this command, which is the predicted 6d poses of all images in dataset.

+python verification.py --objid1
-You can get the id of best image for the following ICP python ICP.py --objid --bestimage (the best image id from verification.py)
+You can get the id of best image for the following ICP

-It visualize the two pointcloud before icp and two pointcloud after icp and point clouds with Cad model. print the chamfer distance between point cloud and Cad model.
+python ICP.py --objid --bestimage (the best image id from verification.py) It visualize the two pointcloud before icp and two pointcloud after icp and point clouds with Cad model. print the chamfer distance between point cloud and Cad model.

 ## Refine pose with ICP and get final transformation result